 Prep the veggie + noodles

 While the tofu is roasting, prep the veggies by slicing them and also cook the vermicelli noodles as recommended on the packaging.
-They often only require to be soaking in boiling water for a few minutes.
+They often only require to be soaked in boiling water for a few minutes.

 I like to slice the veggies into thin sticks, but you can also shred them, especially the carrots or you can also find some veggies already julienned.
-Thinner is better for best texture and also thin veggies will ease the rolling step.
+Thinner is better for the best texture and also thin veggies will ease the rolling step.
 Use whatever makes this step easier, such as a mandoline or the shredder addition on your food processor.

 Roll